-Ryan Smith is in his first season with the Cardinals, and his first season in the NFL, after he was hired to coach cornerbacks on 3/1/23.
+Ryan Smith is in his third season with the Cardinals after he was hired to coach cornerbacks on 3/1/23.
 He came to Arizona from Northwestern University where he spent the 2022 season in the same role with the Wildcats.

 In his first season at Virginia Tech in 2020, Smith mentored future Titans first-round pick CB Caleb Farley while also tutoring freshman All-American CB Dorian Strong.
 In 2021, he helped CB Jermaine Walker to All-ACC second-team honors after finishing with a league-best four INTs to go along with 45 tackles, five passes defensed and a TD.